Phase 0

 Low likelihood Critical impact

 Early engagement from inception.
-Four Nations have existing clean energy partnerships (Tsleil-Waututh/GCT, Haisla/HaiSea, Squamish/UBC).
-Equity participation and revenue sharing from day one.
+Four Nations have existing clean energy activity in the region (Tsleil-Waututh/GCT, Haisla/HaiSea, Squamish/UBC).
+Project designed to offer equity participation and revenue sharing from day one.

 Read the Executive Briefing